JRLockhart/Code-Fights-Solutions/README.md

-These are my personal solutions to the problems that are presented on codefights.com.
+Codfights.com provides daily challenges to solve using a programing language of your choosing.
+All the problem are listed in each file with my solution at the bottom.